bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Gallery TODO List =

 *   More Batch operations with selected Gmedia items (work in progress..)
-*   Related Post images on Edit Post.
-Option to automatically create gallery in Post with related images (work in progress..)
+*   Related Post images on Edit Post (work in progress..)
 *   Share albums to socials from admin panel (in queue)
 *   More modules for creating photo gallery, audio playlist, video playlist
 *   Easily add to Post audio and video files with tags related to post tags